-The Company Secretary is Mr. M J Flipo B.Bus (Acctg), ACA, FAICD, ASIC.
+The Company Secretary is Ms Lisa Deramond BSc., LL.B., GIA, FCIS, GAICD.
+Appointed 19 March 2021.
+Mr. M J Flipo B.Bus (Acctg), ACA, FAICD, ASIC. was Company Secretary until 19 March 2021.

 Corporate Governance

 The corporate objective of the Melbourne Business School is to provide education, training and research.
 Good corporate governance is a fundamental part of the culture and business practices of the Company.